Computational quantum transport: a scattering approach perspective: Scattering formalism for discrete models

 There are many closely related ways one can calculate the scattering wave functions and in this review, we have focused on the one used in the Kwant package \cite{groth2014} developed by some of us.
 Historically, the wave function approach was pioneered in the work of \cite{ando1991} who integrated out the leads degrees of freedom to obtain

-From the perspective of this review, the Ando approach lies half way between the $\Psi S$-approach and the Green function approach.
-A natural derivation of this equation will be done in Sec.~\ref{sec:green} where we will introduce the self energy matrix $\Sigma(E)$.
-Variations of this technique has been implemented by several groups in different contexts such as metallic spintronics \cite{khomyakov2005} or constrictions \cite{zhang2017}.
+From the perspective of this review, the Ando approach lies halfway between the $\Psi S$-approach and the Green's function approach.
+A natural derivation of this equation will be done in Sec.~\ref{sec:green} where we will introduce the self-energy matrix $\Sigma(E)$.
+Variations of this technique have been implemented by several groups in different contexts such as metallic spintronics \cite{khomyakov2005} or constrictions \cite{zhang2017}.